mbparvezme/mbparvezme/README.md

 <br>

 ## ⚒️ Tools & Technologies
-> Technoloy, languages, tools, and other things that I like to work with.
+> Technology, languages, tools, and other things I like working with.

 <table border="0">